williamsjj/txriakidx/README.md

 The `RiakIndex.query()` function accepts any Riak key filter predicate function as a comparison operator.
 A list of the predicate function names is here: [http://wiki.basho.com/Key-Filters.html#Predicate-functions](http://wiki.basho.com/Key-Filters.html#Predicate-functions)

+## Encoding values ##

+Since we're using the Riak REST/HTTP API, all of our bucket and key names are URL encoded.
+So `idx=my_orders=order=diner_name` becomes `idx%3Dmy_orders=order%3Ddiner_name`, and `order_12345/joe` becomes `order_123456%2Fjoe`.
+However, we could run into the issue where the value being indexed contains a `/` character which would confuse Riak's key filter tokenizer.
+So first we URL encode the value being indexed, and then concatenate it to the key name and finally URL encode the entire key name.

+So `order_12345/Bobbie Jo Rickelbacker` becomes `order_12345/Bobbie%2520Jo%2520Rickelbacker`.

+To unpack an index key name:

+1. URL decode the entire key name.
+2. Split the decoded key name on `/` to get the data key name and the indexed value.
+3. URL decode the indexed value.